 The Office of Environmental Health and Safety (EH&S) is committed to maintaining a safe environment for all staff, faculty, students and visitors.
-For all laboratory areas that contain hazardous materials, EH&S conducts routine inspections in order to identify potential hazards in the workplace as part of the regulatory requirements established by OSHA, EPA, NFPA and other federal and local authorities.
+For all laboratory areas that contain hazardous materials, EH&S conducts inspections annually in order to identify potential hazards in the workplace as part of the regulatory requirements established by the CDC, OSHA, EPA, NFPA and other federal and local authorities.
 Compliance with these regulations is the responsibility of the laboratory Principal Investigator.
-Each year, all laboratories on the Georgetown campus are inspected four times.
-These inspections take two forms: the Laboratory Safety Quarterly Inspection and the federally mandated Laboratory Safety Annual Inspection.
-Satellite facilities are inspected on an annual basis.
+These laboratory inspections are federally mandated and compliance is mandatory of all researchers.

 Annual Laboratory Inspections

-The annual inspection includes all aspects of the quarterly laboratory inspection (physical inspection of the space) as well as written/programmatic aspects of laboratory safety and includes a review of the administrative documents such as the Annual Laboratory Hazard Registration Form (ALHRF), SOPs and training documentation.
-The Principal Investigator will be notified via email approximately 2 weeks prior to a scheduled annual inspection of any laboratory.
+The annual inspection includes a physical inspection of the lab space/work areas as well as the written/programmatic aspects of laboratory safety by an EH&S staff.
+Additionally the inspector will review administrative documents such as the Annual Laboratory Hazard Registration Form (ALHRF), CHP, SOPs and training documentation.
+The Principal Investigator will be notified via email to schedule the annual at a time convenient for both researchers and EH&S inspectors.

 Upon completion of the annual laboratory inspection, a report detailing the findings will be sent to the PI, Lab Manager (or Lab Supervisor).
 The inspection items may also be viewed on the EHSA CHEM-BIO Portal.
 The Principal Investigator is responsible for ensuring that all safety deficiencies are corrected within 30 calendar days.